NishantRana99/Data-Analytics-SQL-Practice/README.md

 # Q4- Compare each employee's salary with the average salary of the corresponding department.
-Output the department, first name, and salary of employees along with the average salary of that department. sol- select department, first_name, salary, avg(salary) over( PARTITION BY department) as avg_salary from employee;
+Output the department, first name, and salary of employees along with the average salary of that department.

-Q5- Compare each employee's salary with the average salary of the corresponding department.
-Output the department, first name, and salary of employees along with the average salary of that department. sol- select department, first_name, salary, avg(salary) over( PARTITION BY department) as avg_salary from employee;
+sol- select department, first_name, salary, avg(salary) over( PARTITION BY department) as avg_salary from employee;

-#Q6- What is the total sales revenue of Samantha and Lisa?
+# Q5- What is the total sales revenue of Samantha and Lisa?
 sol- select sum(sales_revenue) as total_rvenue from sales_performance where salesperson in ('Samantha', 'Lisa')

-#Q7- Find wine varieties tasted by 'Roger Voss' and with a value in the 'region_1' column of the dataset.
+# Q6- Find wine varieties tasted by 'Roger Voss' and with a value in the 'region_1' column of the dataset.
 Output unique variety names only.
 sol- select distinct variety  from winemag_p2 where taster_name = 'Roger Voss'and region_1 is not null;